craigafrench/talks/index.md

 * March 2015 - Knowledge - Access Talk for [HE+](http://www.myheplus.com/) at The Kings of Wessex Academy

-* March 2015 - Balint's Syndrome and the Structure of Visual Experience, [Rethinking the Senses](http://www.thesenses.ac.uk/), Warwick University
+* March 2015 - Balint's Syndrome and the Structure of Visual Experience - x[Rethinking the Senses](http://www.thesenses.ac.uk/), Warwick University

 * February 2015 - The Argument From Illusion - Senior Seminar, University of Glasgow, [Department of Philosophy](http://www.gla.ac.uk/schools/humanities/philosophy/)